This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch Fettuccine Alfredo recipe, check out our Leftover Ingredients Recipe Finder.

-- Fettuccine: This flat, thick pasta is perfect for holding the creamy Alfredo sauce.
-For this recipe, use 2 ounces of dry fettuccine, which is about 2 inches in circumference.
-Once cooked, it yields approximately 1 cup of pasta.
-If you have extra fettuccine, try it in our single serving shrimp fettuccine recipe.
+- Fettuccine: Flat and thick, fettuccine holds onto Alfredo sauce well.
+Use 2 ounces of dry pasta (2 inches in circumference), which yields 1 cup cooked.
+Extra fettuccine?
+Use it in our single serving shrimp fettuccine recipe.
 If fettuccine isn’t available, linguine works as a substitute.

 For the Alfredo Sauce:

-- Heavy cream: Use heavy cream or heavy whipping cream (over 36% milk fat) for a rich, creamy texture.
-Whole milk won’t provide the desired consistency and won’t thicken properly.
-Half-and-half is an alternative, but it will result in a thinner sauce.
-If you have leftover cream, use it in recipes like single serving lasagna soup, mustard chicken for one, and a mini German chocolate cake.
+- Heavy cream: Use heavy cream or heavy whipping cream (36%+ milk fat) for a rich texture.
+Avoid whole milk; it won’t thicken the sauce.
+Half-and-half is an option, but results in a thinner sauce.
+Use leftover cream in recipes like single serving lasagna soup, mustard chicken for one, and mini German chocolate cake.

 Recipe Variations